uktrade/pg-sync-roles/README.md

 Wherever possible tests are high-level integration tests, connecting to a real database and asserting on whether or not a role has permissions to take actions in the database, and running tests on multiple versions of PostgreSQL.
 Assertions on lower level behaviours, such as what queries are issues to the database during execution, are avoided because the they won't give the same guarentees on what users/roles have permissions to do.
 Mocking is avoided for similar reasons: it introduces assumptions.

 A high level of code coverage (100% or close to 100%) is desired, but it is not sufficient.
 "Test around" any feature, adding a variety of cases, and especially making sure that access can be _removed_, not just granted.

+## Internal flow

+Following details the main internal behaviour of `sync_roles`.
+It's not exhaustive, but should be fairly representative and a conceptual "way in" to understand what's going on.

+1. Perform basic validation
+2. Start transaction
+3. Work out changes to be made to existing permissions
+4. Exit early if there are no changes to be made
+5. Obtain advisory lock
+6. Again work out changes to be made to existing permissions (with lock so avoiding making the same changes multiple times)
+7. Temporarily grant the connecting user roles necessary to make changes
+8. Make all required indirect permission changes to database objects
+9. Apply changes of ownerships of objects
+10. Find existing direct permissions on objects (required since changing ownerships can change direct permissions)
+11. Change required direct permissions on objects
+12. Revoke the temporary roles from the connecting user
+13. Grant and revoke membership of roles
+14. Commit transaction

 ## Design decisions